π Welcome

 - Electric energy (in plugs and batteries)

-- Look at the following pictures and decide which of them are renewable energy sources and which are non-renewable / conservative energy sources!
+- Look at the pictures on the next side and decide, which of them are renewable energy sources and which are non-renewable / conservative energy sources!
+Tick the right box in the downloaded workbook.

 - Think about: do you know how they all are named?

-- Try it on your own first and then discuss it in the group.
+- Try it on your own first, then discuss it in your group.

 - Wind energy is a renewable energy source.